top of page

 A good way to think of this is to take an example of anything that has value purely due to the collective belief system surrounding it, such as; money.
 Equally, this principle could be used to explain many of the societal norms:

-- bullshit hierarchies in institutions
+- profligacious hierarchies in institutions

 - the need for academic qualifications over personal characteristics